gduscher/MSE672-Introduction-to-TEM/docs/Introduction/computer_resources.rst

 Setting up computing resources

 This lecture is based on jupyter notebooks.
-These jupytr notebooks are class notes, grahic program, simulation and analysis tools in one
+These jupyter notebooks are class notes, grahic program, simulation and analysis tools in one.

-In this lecture you have the choice to run these notebooks on your computer or inthe cloud with Google colab.
+In this lecture you have the choice to run these notebooks on your computer or in the cloud with Google colab.
 In any case no programming is necessary but encouraged.
 At the minimum you will have to change some input parameters.

+I recommend to install anaconda and let the notebooks run on your computer.

 In order to use Google Colab, you must have a Google account.
 UTK students and employees have an account and can log in with their vol id.